All undergraduate students at Michigan State are required to have a computer that can connect to the Internet.

 Students who qualify for financial aid may request up to $600 in additional aid in order to meet the computer requirement.
 Most students who qualify will receive loans.
 See MSU’s Office of Financial Aid for more information.

 The MSU Computer Store sells computer hardware and software to MSU students, faculty, and staff at educationally discounted prices.
 Popular software is available in some cases for less than half the retail price.

 The Computer Store is located in room 110 of the Computer Center Building at 450 Auditorium Road, East Lansing, Michigan 48824.
 The Computer Center is next to the Administration Building.
 Purchases can also be made online.

-If you think you have a virus or need help with software installations, you can take your computer to MSU Computer Store – Help and Repair in room 120 of the Computer Center.
+If you think you have a virus, you can take your computer to the MSU Computer Store – Help and Repair in room 120 of the Computer Center.

 Note: Students do not need to buy their computers at the MSU Computer Store.

 MSU doesn’t recommend students use tablets, mobile phones, or netbooks as their primary computing device, though these devices may help supplement their computing needs.

 - Many courses rely on video and interactive content to deliver essential course materials.
 Not all video and interactive content formats are supported by these devices.